BioNet-XMU/DeepION/README.md

 # Acknowledge

-We would like to express our gratitude to the package developers of "boly_pytorch" and "kornia"
+We thank the package developers of "boly_pytorch" and "kornia"

 # Contact